feravolt/FDE.AI-docs/aiinfo.md

 Supported screen refresh modes are checked first.
 For heavy apps/games max refresh rate is applied for better performance/smoothness.
 For not-so-performance-hungry apps (like social networks) min refresh rate is applied to save battery.
 For any other cases, if screen supports more than 2 refresh modes (for ex.
 60 / 90 / 120 HZ), the middle refresh mode is applied (from prev. ex.
 90 HZ).
 If screen only supports 2 modes, max refresh rate is applied.
 Works only if screen supports several screen refresh modes.

-**Aggressive AI mode:**\
+**Advanced AI mode:**\
 This option is OFF by default.
 Extends real-time system optimization methods which may give better powersaving/performance in adaptive AI mode.
 One of such methods is to auto-reduce max CPU frequency of BIG (only) cluster by ~20% when decided to switch to powersave mode (which will obviously reduce power consumption in cost of performance) and push max freq. back in other AI modes.
+Also some app\'s settings will be automatically changed.
 This option may hurt performance while it's in powersaving mode and may cause higher battery drain in performance mode - in that case just don't use this option.

 **AI chat**: (single-line 96-char text)